ch570512/Qlockwork/Readme.txt

 Configuration.h - Misc:
 ******************************************************************************

-#define DEBUG                       Show debug infos in the serial console
+#define DEBUG                       Show debug infos in the serial console.
-#define DEBUG_WEB                   Show debug infos on the web page
+#define DEBUG_WEB                   Show debug infos on the web page.
-#define DEBUG_MATRIX                Renders the output of the matrix for the German front in the serial console
+#define DEBUG_MATRIX                Renders the output of the matrix for the German front in the serial console.
-#define DEBUG_FPS                   Show number of loops per second in the serial console
+#define DEBUG_FPS                   Show number of loops per second in the serial console.

-#define SYSLOGSERVER                Turn logging to a syslogserver on/off
+#define SYSLOGSERVER                Turn logging to a syslogserver on/off.
-#define SYSLOGSERVER_SERVER         Address of the syslogserver
+#define SYSLOGSERVER_SERVER         Address of the syslogserver.
-#define SYSLOGSERVER_PORT           Port of the syslogserver
+#define SYSLOGSERVER_PORT           Port of the syslogserver.

 #define UPDATE_INFO_*               The update info periodically anonymously checks if there is a firmwareupdate
                                     available.
 No user data is send to the host.
-Comment if you do not want this info
+Comment if you do not want this info.
-#define UPDATE_INFOSERVER           Address of the updateinfo server
+#define UPDATE_INFOSERVER           Address of the updateinfo server.
-#define UPDATE_INFOFILE             Path and name of the updateinfo file
+#define UPDATE_INFOFILE             Path and name of the updateinfo file.

-#define SERIAL_SPEED                Serial port speed for the console
+#define SERIAL_SPEED                Serial port speed for the console.

 ******************************************************************************
 Events.h